 Friends, we’ve learned a lot this past year about how to best teach reading with our students.
 It is so important to give our students a strong phonics foundation so that they are strong, confident decoders.
 But how do we make sure we are prompting them and teaching them with the science of reading in mind?
-By providing our readers with good decoding strategies through guided reading teaching points.
+By providing our readers with good decoding strategies through reading small group teaching points.

-First, you’ll want to take a look at your guided reading groups.
+First, you’ll want to take a look at your reading small groups.
 What do your readers need or what are they struggling with?
 Do some of your groups need decoding strategies?
 Do any of your groups need help with comprehension?
 Is there a group struggling with fluency?

 You’ll want to know what they need help with first, so you know what to teach them.
 I did a blog post a few years ago that discusses the different types of teaching points.
 You can find that HERE!

-A quick note about guided reading teaching points…
+A quick note about teaching points…